patriaabhishek/Optimization-Problems/README.md

 # Optimization-Problems
-This repository contains Xpress codes of my attempts at some Optimization Problems
+This repository contains Xpress/ PuLP codes of my attempts at some Optimization Problems

 1. Robust Regression
 2. Sudoku Solver